 When people see it or hear it, they should think of your products and the company itself.
 It’s the effect that Nike’s “Just Do It” has.

-If you have an advantage over your competitors, or if your product or service has a unique benefit, you need to use it e.g. like McDonald's did with the "I'm lovin' it" slogan - it's not the most healthy choice, but it's so tasty!
+If you have an advantage over your competitors, or if your product or service has a unique benefit, you need to use it e.g. as McDonald's did with the "I'm lovin' it" slogan - it's not the most healthy choice, but it's so tasty!

 Isolate one key area of your business, and find a way to integrate it into the slogan.

-Often times, winning slogans will explain a company's dedication to its customers or a higher purpose like Dunkin' Donut's did with the "America runs on Dunkin'" slogan.
+Oftentimes, winning slogans will explain a company's dedication to its customers or a higher purpose like Dunkin' Donut's did with the "America runs on Dunkin'" slogan

 If don't have a unique product, sell the public on trust and customer care.